Capsize-Games/airunner_nexus/README.md

 - `--port` (int) - port to run server on
 - `--host` (str) - host to run server on
 - `--timeout` - whether to timeout after failing to receive a client connection, pass this flag for true, otherwise the server will not timeout.
-- `--chunk-size` (int) - size of byte chunks to transmit to and from the client
+- `--packet-size` (int) - size of byte packets to transmit to and from the client
 - `--model-base-path` (str) - base directory for checkpoints
 - `--max-client-connections` (int) - maximum number of client connections to accept